massimo-cassandro/bookmarks-temp/bookmarks/fonts.md

 * Modern Font Stacks <https://modernfontstacks.com/>
 * Glyphhanger — a tool to subset and optimize fonts | Stefan Judis Web Development <https://www.stefanjudis.com/notes/glyphhanger-a-tool-subset-and-optimize-fonts/>
 * How to Easily Create a Responsive Vertical Rhythm with CSS - Designmodo <https://designmodo.com/vertical-rhythm/>
+* The Ultimate Guide on How to Create a Font - Vandelay Design <https://www.vandelaydesign.com/how-to-create-a-font/>
+* The complete font design process in 5 steps - 99designs <https://99designs.com/blog/web-digital/font-design/>* https://fonts.google.com/knowledge/introducing_type/how_typefaces_are_designed_and_fonts_are_made
+* Breve storia dei Grotesque <https://www.pixartprinting.it/blog/breve-storia-grotesque/>

 ---